-- When you press the < → or < → button, the AF points will be illuminated in red regardless of this setting. - The aspect ratio lines (p.146), and the electronic level, grid, and flicker detection set with [\(\frac{\psi}{2}\):Viewfinder display] will also light up in red.
+- The aspect ratio lines (p.146), and the electronic level, grid, and flicker detection set with [¥2:Viewfinder display] will also light up in red.

 C.Fn II -16 AF Microadjustment

 You can make fine adjustments for the AF's point of focus.
 For details, see page 427.